Packaging j4-dmenu-desktop

 The one rule of cross-compiling is that you cannot execute what you build.
 When your host (your computer) is x86_64 and you are cross-compiling to let’s say armv6l, the compiled result can be executed only on armv6l, not on x86_64 (unless you use QEMU, but that method cannot be used everywhere).

-Sometimes the build system tries to run what it compiles.
+Sometimes the package’s build system tries to run what it compiles.
 Software using such build systems is not cross-compilation friendly.
 Such build systems have to be patched to allow cross-compilation.
 This requires knowledge of the package’s build system and a basic understanding of the program’s structure.
 This isn’t trivial to solve, it depends on the size of the program and the complexity of its build system, but it’s doable.

 How does cross-compilation work?